owl73/westmarch-landol/professions.md

 # Professions

-Working in a profession for a full month generates 5sp.
-High Status Professions (82-100) earn double income (1gp/month).
-Some might earn more.
-You are also treated better, even as an apprentice, than most other professions.

 1d100 | Profession | Guild? | Item
 1 | Armourer | G | Plate Helmet
 2 | Astrologer | | Book of Star Tables